Our top-efficiency heat-recovery ventilator

 Our Zehnder HRV

 The HRV we installed in our new house is a Zehnder ComfoAir 350 Luxe.
 This is a Swiss-made, highly efficient HRV utilizing a counterflow heat exchanger.
+In fact, testing by the Home Ventilating Institute (HVI) shows it to be the most energy-efficient HRV available.
+The American division, Zehnder America, is off to a rapid start, with about 800 installations in North America since its launch several years ago, according to Business Development and Technology Director Barry Stephens.

 There are various ways to measure efficiency of HRVs.
 Apparent sensible effectiveness (ASEF) is the most commonly reported number for reporting heat transfer from the outgoing airstream to the incoming airstream.
 The HVI-listed ASEF is 93 percent -- which is among the highest in the directory (though not quite the highest).